wmckeever/just-how-we-roll/README.md

 Once you've got that going, it's time for some maths!

-### Some Maths
+### Mean

-The DOM manipulation is harder than what you've done so far, for sure, but the hardest part of this project is calculating the mean, median and mode.
-We _highly_ recommend making helper functions for each of these that take in an array as input and spit out one number as output.
-Also, mode is really hard; consider that one a stretch goal!

-Some tips:

-* Run each of these function each time you've rolled a new result.
-* Feel free to skip around if you're finding one too hard, but mean is easiest for most people and mode is hardest.
-* For median, you're going to want to sort the numbers.
-This is a solved problem and relatively easy in JavaScript, but we've also included a helper function that can return a sorted version of whatever number-filled array you pass it.
-* For the mode, think about storing how many times you've seen each number in an object and tracking which is the highest number as you go.
+Now let's find a way to calculate the mean (or average) of our die rolls!
+Remember, to find the averagage we get the total of our die rolls and divide it by how many times we've rolled (in this scenario, for each respective die).

-Once you've got a math function working, we can **add it to our die click handler functions**.
-What we want is to get the answer for our particular array, then put that answer in the appropriate mean or median or mode sections.
+Once you've got the function working, we can **add it to our die click handler functions**.
+What we want is to get the answer for our particular array, then put that answer in the mean section.

 ### Good luck!

 Good luck _indeed_.

-### Stretch Goals

-* Get that mode working if you haven't yet.
-It's tough, but... use an object to store the number of times each roll has been rolled, and then you can check every roll as you loop through, updating the object as you go.
-Don't forget that you can use bracket notation to set the object's keys.
-So if your variable is `roll`, and it holds a 6, then saying obj[roll] be the same as saying obj[6], and you can then set that to a value. **If this is proving tough for you, move on to another stretch goal and return to it later!**
-* Add animation.
-You can set an interval, I'd say 200ms, and do a random roll every time the `setInterval`'d function happens.
-Don't store it, but DO update the button.
-If you run it 10 times, that will work out nicely.
-The trick then is checking how many times it's run and cancelling the interval when that happens.
-Try global variables to hold 1) the number of times the interval function has run, and 2) the return value of setting up the interval, which, if you'll remember, is a "ticket" you can pass to `clearInterval` to cancel it.
-Then, the further trick is to run all your usual code at that point; doing an actual roll, calculating the mean/median/mode, etc.